turkeymana/IE_DataExtraction/README.md

-# My App

-This is a brief description of my app.

 ## Overview

-My app is a file upload and parsing application that uses a React frontend and a C# API backend.
-The application allows users to upload files, which are then parsed and processed by the API.
+This app is a file upload and parsing application that uses a React frontend and a C# API backend.
+The application allows users to upload CAN bus files, which are then parsed and processed by the API to locate specifically the service 36 tag.
+This could easily be modified in the future to accept multiple codes.
+This code is being uploaded as a project for Integrated Engineering and will be taken down within a month.

 ## Features